falkr/ttm4115/pages/prep-components.md

 ## From Interfaces to Services

 The interfaces describe how to use a specific functionality of a component.
 And indeed, in object-oriented programming, we can use these interfaces to plug together system parts.
-To make this also work in a component-based setting and in a dynamic way, we introduce the concept of a service.
+To make this also work in a component-based setting and in a dynamic way, we introduce the concept of a **service**.
+Have a look ath the three-step interaction below:

+---
+type: figure
+source: figures/components/airgate-discovery.png
+caption: "A possible component-based structure for the Airgate system."
+---

-1. **Service Registry:** A component _offering_ a service, such as a turnstile, first registers its capability in a service registry.
+1. **Service Registration:** A component _offering_ a service, such as a turnstile, first registers its capability in a service registry.
+In the example, the configuration manager could be the service registry that keeps an overview of all services available.
-2. **Service Discovery:** A component requiring a service, like the gate controller needs a turnstile, looks up which turnstiles are available by asking the service registry.
+2. **Service Discovery:** A component _requiring_ a service, like the gate controller needs a turnstile, looks up which turnstiles are available by asking the service registry.
+As part of this sidcovery, it somehow needs to describe what it is looking for.
+In the simplest case, this can be some identifier of a service.
 3. **Service Usage:** Once the user of a service got a reference to it, it can use the service, as if they would have been linked statically.

 For this to work, we not only need a description of the interface, the interface only describes _how_ a specific function can be used (which methods to use, which messages to send).
 The description of a service hence contains such an interface description, together with information on any dependencies, and also a description of _what_ the service is providing.
-Loosely speaking, the service description is towards components about the same as an interface relative to a class.
+Loosely speaking, the service description is towards components about the same as an interface relative to a class in object-orientation.

 Services are the main way to structure modern systems, though in various forms and details.
 Services are the basis for many architectural styles.
 One of them is called _SOA - Service-Oriented Architecture_, and another one is that of _micro-sercvices_.
 However, you should know about the principles so you can understand the idea, independent of a specific style or hype.